BAGM

 Gaps are common in countertop installations, often intentional to allow proper fitting.

-Cabinet Gaps – Cabinets are not always perfectly level.
+• Cabinet Gaps: Cabinets are not always perfectly level.
 BAGM may shim counters as needed, or recommend a carpenter if variation is excessive.
-Clear silicone is used to fill seams; trim can be added later for aesthetics.
+Clear silicone is used to fill gaps; trim can be added later for aesthetics.
 Industry standard requires cabinets level to within ±⅛’’ over 10 feet.

 BAGM takes great care to protect your home or job site during installation; however, minor incidental damage is an inherent part of the construction process.
 Understanding what to expect will help you prepare your space and minimize potential issues.